Fishbourne Roman Palace: Legacy

 A museum was erected over the excavated palace by the Sussex Archaeological Society, in order to protect and preserve some of the remains in situ.
 The museum incorporates most of the visible remains, including one wing of the palace.
-The gardens were re-planted using authentic plants from the Roman period, including roses, lilies, rosemary, various fruit trees and boxed hedges.
+The gardens were re-planted using authentic plants from the Roman period, including roses, lilies, rosemary, various fruit trees and box hedges.
 A team of volunteers and professional archaeologists are involved in a continuing research archaeological excavation on the site of nearby, possible military buildings as well as a harbour area located on the southern portion of the Fishbourne site.
 The latest excavation season was conducted in 2002.

-The Fishbourne Roman Palace Museum was closed to the public in March 2020 as a result of the COVID-19 pandemic.
-The Sussex Archaeological Society lost an estimated £1 million in income from visitors, and in June began a fundraising appeal so that it could continue maintaining Fishbourne Roman Palace along with other properties.
-The Fishbourne Roman Palace has since reopened to the public.
+During the COVID-19 pandemic the museum had periods of closure, including March to August 2020.
+Sussex Archaeological Society lost an estimated £1 million in income from visitors, and in June began a fundraising appeal so that it could continue maintaining Fishbourne Roman Palace along with other properties.